-108 Pursuant to N.D.
+&lt;sup>62 Pursuant to N.D.
 Cent.
 Code. § 12.1-41-01(5) (Definitions), "[h]uman trafficking" is defined as "the commission of an offense created by sections 12.1-41-02 [Trafficking an individual] through 12.1-41-06 [Patronizing a minor for commercial sexual activity]."

-Under N.D.
-Cent.
-Code § 12.1-41-14(1)109 (Motion to vacate and expunge conviction), "[a]n individual convicted of prostitution or an offense listed in subsection 1 of section 12.1-41-12 [Immunity of minor] which was committed as a direct result of being a victim may apply by motion to the court to vacate the conviction and expunge the record of conviction.
-The court may grant the motion on a finding that the individual's participation in the offense was a direct result of being a victim."
-N.D.
-Cent.
-Code § 12.1-41-14(2) states that an "[o]fficial determination or documentation is not required to grant a motion by an individual under subsection 1, but an official determination or documentation from a federal, state, local, or tribal agency that the individual was a victim at the time of the offense creates a presumption that the individual's participation was a direct result of being a victim."
-However, there is no mention made of a time frame within which expungement or sealing of juvenile delinquency records can be made available after turning 18.
+(1) An individual convicted of prostitution or an offense listed in subsection 1 of section 12.1-41-12 [Immunity of a minor] which was committed as a direct result of being a victim may apply by motion to the court to vacate the conviction and expunge the record of conviction.
+The court may grant the motion on a finding that the individual's participation in the offense was a direct result of being a victim.
+(2) Official determination or documentation is not required to grant a motion by an individual under subsection 1, but an official determination or documentation from a federal, state, local, or tribal agency that the individual was a victim at the time of the offense creates a presumption that the individual's participation was a direct result of being a victim.